aklein-dex/notifhome/README.md

 #### Install python

-It will take 3.4M of disk space.
+It will take 7.7M of disk space.

 ```
 $ opkg update
-$ opkg install python-light pyOledExp
+$ opkg install python-light python-email python-logging python-codecs python-openssl pyOledExp
 ```

 Note: we are using python 2.7 because of pyOledExp.